OKEAMAH/Git/MR.md

       https://gitlab.com/trili/kernel/-/blob/main/test_kernel/src/lib.rs
     - No input, does not import any host functions
     - Addition and allocations, includes wee_alloc (small allocator)
+    - See `foo.wast` for WAST form, plus some comments

 ## WASM utils